 Dr. William Charron recently retired from his position as Professor of Philosophy at Saint Louis University.

 His areas of interest include Hobbes through Kant, the theory of games, economic and political philosophy, and the philosophy and literary criticism of T. S. Eliot.
-His Game Theory for Philosophers is forthcoming (2014).
+His book Game Theory for Philosophers is forthcoming (2014).
 He has published in Forum for Social Economics, American Philosophical Quarterly, Law and Semiotics, Washington University Law Quarterly, and The Modern Schoolmen.